-In additions to the 'risk rated' inspections outlined above, premises will also receive licensing visits as a result of information I intelligence provided by other responsible authorities or by way of complaints received from members of the public with regard to non-compliance with a licence condition or one or more of the four licensing objectives.
+In addition to the 'risk rated' inspections outlined above, premises will also receive licensing visits as a result of information I intelligence provided by other responsible authorities or by way of complaints received from other interested parties with regard to non-compliance with a licence condition or one or more of the four licensing objectives.
 These 'reactive' visits are intended to quickly resolve the issues of concern in co-operation with the management of the premises and, at the same time, provide long-term solutions designed to prevent re-occurrence in the future.

-Consultation Team
+Environmental Health Consultation Team

-The EH Consultation Team are the Responsible Authority for the Environmental Health Service under the Licensing Act.
+The Environmental Health Consultation Team is the Responsible Authority for the Environmental Health Service under the Licensing Act.

-Any applications for a new Premises Licence or variation will be assessed to ensure the licensing objectives are promoted, as well as assessing applications in line with the Council's Licensing Policy.
-This will normally result in a visit to the premises to assess the general arrangements of the premises and suitability for the proposed licensed activities.
-Regard will be had to the location of the premises in relation to stress areas, residential properties or other noise sensitive buildings.
+Any applications for a new premises licence or variation to a premises licence will be assessed to ensure the licensing objectives are promoted, as well as assessing applications in line with the Council's Licensing Policy.
+This will normally result in a visit to the premises to assess the general arrangements of the premises and suitability for the proposed licensable activities.
+Regard will be had to the location of the premises in relation to stress areas, residential properties, or other noise sensitive buildings.